pramodsable6/Terminal/README.md

 [wsl2]
 memory=12GB
 ```
-3. Restart WSL and run free-h to
+3. Restart WSL and run `free -h` or `htop` to check if memory config has taken effect